 Asbestos as an environmental pollutant is a big area of concern.
-Asbestos exposure is strongly linked to mesothelioma, lung cancer, and other illnesses.
+Asbestos exposure can occur when contaminated soil or water release fibers under certain conditions.
 Learn more about how asbestos in soil and water could be affecting the environment and you and your family.

 How Does Asbestos Affect the Environment?

 Asbestos is a natural mineral with unique properties that made it useful to several industries.
 Unfortunately, many companies used asbestos for years before the risks to human health were widely recognized.

 Asbestos in the environment is a concern because it can lead to exposure incidents and very serious illnesses in some people.

 Today, both because of natural deposits and human actions, asbestos can be found as a pollutant in the environment.
 Asbestos can be found in natural deposits with other minerals.
 Mining and construction activities can disrupt these deposits.

 The construction industry was the heaviest user of asbestos in the past.
 Lingering asbestos in older buildings, but also in equipment and industrial materials, cause ongoing environmental contamination.

 Another concern with environmental pollutants is that they also affect wildlife.
 Few studies have investigated the impact of asbestos on animals, but it is reasonable to assume it causes harm similar to that in humans.

 Like people, animals can ingest or inhale the fibers of asbestos.
 This may cause respiratory and digestive issues, including cancer.
 Animals are likely to be at greater risk of harm because they live outdoors and are more likely to be continually exposed to environmental pollutants.

 Studies indicate that asbestos in the soil can harm plants as well.
 A study comparing plants grown in soil with and without asbestos found that asbestos reduced the germination rates of seeds.
 It also reduced the length of roots, the height of plant shoots, total biomass, and chlorophyll and protein content.